 Step 1: Setup a sample element to represent all the Similar Elements

-Here we are using "text" property to identify the element and since this alone may be too loose or open, we are also including href attribute to make sure no other arbitrary text link on the screen will match the category link.
-This is especially true since we are dealing with hundreds of links, potentially changing from time to time and any such text may appear on the screen in a different context in future.
+Here we are using the "text" property to identify the element and since this alone may be too loose or open, we are also including the href attribute to make sure no other arbitrary text link on the screen will match the category link.
+This is especially true since we are dealing with hundreds of links, potentially changing from time to time and any such text may appear on the screen in a different context in the future.

 Again, since the URL for href actually refers to the specific category (/catalog/sale-for-the-home.jsp?CN=Promotions:Sale+Activity:For%20the%20Home&cc=for_thehome-TN2.0-S-homesale) , we are eliminating that portion with a regex and generalizing to a URL that starts with "/category/".